 I certainly concede that most kids in the developed world have to get up at a regular time each morning for school.
 But there are also plenty of kids that don't.
 It would be interesting to know if any of the 10,230 kids involved in this study were home-schooled and if so, how the irregular bedtime affected their behavior - if it affected it at all.

-, conducted by researchers at National Jewish Health in Denver, Colo., looked at the total amounts of sleep that kids got each night and how it affected their ability to learn.
+For instance this study, conducted by researchers at National Jewish Health in Denver, Colo., looked at the total amounts of sleep that kids got each night and how it affected their ability to learn.
 Of the 2,612 students evaluated, 500 were home-schooled.
 And the study found that these home-schooled students slept an average of 90 minutes more per night than their peers.
 Overall, the study found that 55 percent of kids who were home-schooled got the optimal amount of sleep each night compared to 24.5 percent who attended a traditional public or private school.

 I know it's a fine point and one that really doesn't matter when your kids have to get up at the same time each morning.
 But for those kids that don't, I think it's incorrect to assume that it's the randomness of bedtime that is the issue.

 - No set bedtime = Poor test scores for kids

 - Want well-behaved children?
 Put them to bed on time

 - How to reset your sleep clock for the school year

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.